Signs & symptoms

 Blood in urine

-The spectrum of symptoms
+The spectrum of fatigue

 -